Hearing Procedures.

 (h) If the court determines that reassessment of capacity is warranted, the court shall order a new forensic evaluation.
 This forensic evaluation shall be performed by the original forensic evaluator when possible and comply with the requirements of G.S.
 7B-2401.3.
 Any initial forensic evaluation or reevaluation shall be conducted independently of the remediation services and shall not be conducted by the remediation specialist for the juvenile.

 (i) If, at any time during the remediation treatment, the remediation service provider finds that the juvenile has likely completed the requirements of the remediation services, the remediation service provider shall provide written notification to the court, the prosecutor, and the juvenile's attorney within two business days regarding this finding.
 A copy of any remediation report or reports shall be forwarded to the court and to the juvenile's attorney.
 The court may order the release of a remediation report to the prosecutor after providing the juvenile with reasonable notice and an opportunity to be heard and then determining that the information is relevant and necessary to the hearing of the matter before the court and unavailable from any other source.
 This subsection shall not be construed to relieve any court of its duty to conduct hearings and make findings required under relevant federal law before ordering the release of any private medical or mental health information or records related to substance abuse or HIV status or treatment.
 The records shall be withheld from public inspection and, except as provided in this subsection, may be examined only by order of the court.
 The juvenile's matter shall be returned to court within a reasonable time, and not more than 30 days after the completion of remediation services, for review or further proceedings.
-(2023-114, s.
-5(b).)
+(2024-17, s.
+7(a).)

 § 7B-2401.5.
-(Effective January 1, 2025) Involuntary commitment; dismissal; seal records.
+Involuntary commitment; dismissal; seal records.

 (a) When the court finds that a juvenile is incapable to proceed and not likely to attain capacity in the foreseeable future, the court may conduct an additional hearing, as the court determines to be necessary, to determine whether there are reasonable grounds to believe the juvenile meets the criteria for involuntary commitment under Part 7 of Article 5 of Chapter 122C of the General Statutes.
 If the presiding judge finds reasonable grounds to believe that the juvenile meets the criteria, the judge shall make findings of fact and issue a custody order in the same manner upon the same grounds and with the same effect as an order issued by a clerk or magistrate pursuant to G.S.
 122C-261.
 Proceedings thereafter are in accordance with Part 7 of Article 5 of Chapter 122C of the General Statutes.
 If the juvenile allegedly committed a violent crime, including a crime involving assault with a deadly weapon, the judge's custody order shall require a law enforcement officer to take the juvenile directly to a 24-hour facility as described in G.S.
 122C-252.
 The order must also indicate that the juvenile allegedly committed a violent crime and that the juvenile was found incapable of proceeding.
 Evidence used at the hearing regarding capacity to proceed is admissible in the involuntary civil commitment proceedings.
+No juvenile committed under this section may be placed in a situation where the juvenile will for any purpose come in contact with adults.

 (b) When the court finds that a juvenile is incapable to proceed and not likely to attain capacity in the foreseeable future, the court shall dismiss the petition.